Julie Brill: Federal Trade Commission (FTC)

 In 2009, President Barack Obama nominated Brill to replace Pamela Jones Harbour as a member of the Federal Trade Commission (FTC).
 Brill was unanimously confirmed by the Senate on March 3, 2010, and she was officially sworn in on April 6, 2010.
 While at the FTC, Brill focused on the privacy implications of emerging technologies, including how personal data is gathered and used.

-During her tenure on the FTC, Brill action against technology companies for failing to secure personal data properly, and supported additional protection for consumer data rights.
+During her tenure on the FTC, Brill actioned against technology companies for failing to secure personal data properly and supported additional protection for consumer data rights.
 Brill advocated for the development of a "do not track" feature to allow Internet users to tell websites to stop tracking their online activities, and created a "Reclaim Your Name" project to encourage more transparency within the data broker industry.
 In 2014 she appeared on CBS 60 Minutes to discuss the data broker industry and what needs to change to provide more control for consumers.

+Commissioner Brill advocated for effective antitrust enforcement in the healthcare and high-tech sectors.
+She wrote the Commission’s unanimous decision in ProMedica, dissolving the merger of two hospitals in Toledo, Ohio.
+Commissioner Brill’s ProMedica decision was upheld on appeal by the U.S. Court of Appeals for the Sixth Circuit.
+She also dissented from the Commission’s decision to allow two Pharmacy Benefit Manager companies to merge because the merger would likely increase the cost of healthcare, an issue that the FTC began to investigate in 2023.

+Additional matters that Brill was involved in at the FTC included the $22.5 million settlement with Google over its circumvention of Safari browser privacy settings in 2012, the $1.2 billion settlement with Teva Pharmaceuticals over its pay-for-delay agreements with generic drug makers in 2015, and the $1 billion settlement with Qualcomm over its anticompetitive licensing practices in 2019.

+Brill also led the development of several policy initiatives and reports at the FTC, including The Data Broker report in 2014, The Internet of Things report in 2015, and The Big Data report in 2016.

-Following the resignation of Jon Leibowitz as FTC Chair, Brill was widely speculated to be his likely replacement in the position.
-However, the position of FTC Chair instead went to fellow Commissioner Edith Ramirez.
-Brill left office on March 31, 2016, and her seat was later filled in 2018 by Noah J. Phillips, a Republican.
+Brill left office on March 31, 2016, after serving six years.
+Her seat was later filled in 2018 by Noah J. Phillips, a Republican.

 Post-government career

 Microsoft

-Brill joined Microsoft in 2017.
-She currently serves as chief privacy officer, corporate vice president and deputy general counsel of global privacy and regulatory affairs.
-She is also responsible for artificial intelligence, digital security, regulatory governance and access compliance.
+In 2017, Julie Brill joined Microsoft as corporate vice president and deputy general counsel for Privacy and Regulatory Affairs.
+In this role, she led the company's global privacy and regulatory strategy, overseeing Microsoft's compliance with emerging data protection laws such as the European Union's General Data Protection Regulation (GDPR).
+Later, she became Microsoft's Chief Privacy Officer.

-Personal life and recognition

-In 1989, Brill married industrial designer Mark Miller.
-She received the New York University School of Law Alumna of the Year Award in 2014, and was elected to the American Law Institute in 2013.
-In 2014 she received the Privacy Leader of the Year Award from the International Association of Privacy Professionals.
+Boards

+Brill serves as a board member of the International Association of Privacy Professionals, a board member of the IAPP AI Governance Center Advisory Board, a board member of the Center for Democracy and Technology,  and a Governor for The Ditchley Foundation.
+She was also elected to the American Law Institute in 2013.